 Alongside the seed competition, an auction will take place to sell the artwork itself — if it succeeds, half the money earned will go towards the prize fund.
 Investors can add money to the quest fund and appear in a special section of the site, as well as within the quest page.

-At the time of next quest, you’ll be able to open the seed-embedded JPEG file of 10,000 x 7000 px with lots of English words ciphered in it.
+At the end of April you’ll be able to open the seed-embedded JPEG file of 10,000 x 7000 px with lots of English words ciphered in it.
 There are no seeds in the picture at the moment.